jeet1995/spark-stock-trading-simulator/stock-trading-simulation/README.md

 * Make sure HDP sandbox is booted up on a distribution of VMWare.

-* Next, we need to copy the financial-data into the Hadoop file system as below :
+* Next, we need to copy all files in financial-data into the Hadoop file system as below :

-    `> scp -P 2222 <local path to financial-data> root@sandbox-hdp.hortonworks.com:~/`
+    `> scp -P 2222 <local path to financial-data>/*.csv root@sandbox-hdp.hortonworks.com:~/`

-* Next, we need to copy the artifact JAR generated as `abhijeet_mohanty_cs441_hw2/publication-statistics-computation/target/scala-2.12/publication-statistics-computation-assembly-0.1.jar` into the Hadoop file system as below
+* Next, we need to copy the artifact JAR generated as `abhijeet_mohanty_cs441_hw3/stock-trading-simulation/target/scala-2.11/stock-trading-simulation-assembly-0.1.jar` into the Hadoop file system as below

     `> scp -P 2222 <local path to executable JAR> root@sandbox-hdp.hortonworks.com:~/`